 4. Second substantive session - New York, 10-14 Februrary 2020

 5. Third (and final) substantive session - New York, 6-10 July 2020

-Please view this Aide Memoire for full information about civil society accreditation and registration processes.
+Please view this Aide Memoire for full information about civil society accreditation and registration processes to attend the Informal Multi-stakeholder Interssessional consultative meeting in December.
 A new Aide Memoire with greater details for the 2020 sessions wil be posted here as soon as it becomes available.

 Intersessional meeting, 2-4 December